Computer Resources for Children

 - Three preschool computers for children ages 2 to 7 are available in the Preschool Area.

-- Two game computers for children in kindergarten through 8th grade are available near the front entrance to the Youth Services Department
+- Two game computers for children in kindergarten through 8th grade are available near the craft room in the Youth Services Department

-- Five homework computers for children in kindergarten through 8th grade are located in the Youth Services study room alcove.
+- Six homework computers for children in kindergarten through 8th grade are located in the Youth Services study room alcove.

-- Twelve Internet computers and two study suite computers for children in kindergarten through 8th grade are available in the Youth Computer Lab.
+- Twelve Internet computers for children in kindergarten through 8th grade are available in the Youth Computer Lab.

 - One adapted computer with assistive devices for children with disabilities is located near the entrance to the Youth Services Department.

-- Two iMac computers are available in the Youth Services Digital Media Lab.
-Children may use the Digital Media Lab with parental supervision, or by obtaining a Digital Media Lab Access Card.
+- Four iMac computers are available in the Youth Services Digital Media Lab.

 Children may use computers in the Youth Services Department as soon as they are old enough to manipulate a computer mouse and keyboard.
 Children under 8 years old must be accompanied at the computer and throughout the Library by a parent or caregiver who is high school age or older.